AstraeusZhao/evm-patterns/SECURITY.md

 For a suspected vulnerability, open a private report through the repository's GitHub security contact when available.
 Include the affected file, impact, reproduction steps, and a suggested severity.
-Do not disclose an exploit
+Do not disclose an exploit publicly until a fix and disclosure plan are agreed.